 - POLT 490 Senior Seminar

-2 Electives in American Politics, History, Literature, or other courses with an American focus of study, which may include:
+2 Electives in American Studies which may include:

 - POLT 305 Public Policy